rs-develop/ForIocCrawler/README.md

          Users/user/Desktop
 ```

+Using the `--print-whitelist` argument, you can print the path and the content of the default whitelist.

 ###### Pattern

-Patterns are based of regular expressions.
-If one of your expressions are incorrect an error message will be written into log (use verbose mode for testing).
-For creating a personal pattern file use the followning example.
+Patterns are the core functionality of the ioc crawler.
+Is one of your expressions are incorrect an error message will be written into the log file.
+To create a log file use the verbose mode.

-Use your pattern file: `forioccrawler -f file.bin -p mypattern.ini`
+To create a individual pattern file, you have to define a Section.
+Every Section consists of one or more key and value pairs.

+In the following an example for an individual pattern file is shown.
 ```
 # my pattern file
 [DATE_OF_INTEREST]